 And because it is co-locating with the Natural Stone Show, which attracts more than 5,000 visitors, it already has an established core visitor profile that will be boosted by extensive marketing activity in the months ahead.

-EXPO-GUIDE, based in Mexico, is a scam which has no connection whatever with the organisers of Hard Surfaces.
-The Association of Event Organisers recommends that all exhibitors at UK events approached about advertising in this guide should destroy the mailshot immediately.
+Any offer or communication is a scam which has no connection whatever with the organisers of the Natural Stone Show.
+The Association of Event Organisers recommends that all exhibitors at UK events approached by such companies should destroy the mailshot immediately.